 - Periodic Checks: Both codes and passwords must be periodically checked, recalled, or revised to ensure security.

 - Loss management: If codes, passwords, cards, etc., are lost, there must be a procedure that permits “de-authorization.”

 - Security measures: Suitable measures must be in place to protect against and detect unauthorized access attempts.

 - Testing: Input/output devices, including cards that bear or read authorization information, must be tested initially and periodically to ensure that they are working correctly.

 21 CFR Part 11 provides an opportunity for Life Science companies to gain the organizational benefits of paperless record-keeping systems.
 It also helps the FDA ensure that when companies use electronic record-keeping systems, that document security and authenticity are adequately maintained.

 Some may argue that regulations of 21 CFR Part 11 place an additional regulatory burden on these companies.
-In many ways, Part 11 was an acknowledgement of the inevitable movement toward the use of electronic systems in compliance.
+In many ways, Part 11 was an acknowledgment of the inevitable movement toward the use of electronic systems in compliance.

 Part 11 has been scrutinized and criticized over the years, but it remains in effect today.
 Given the pervasive automation of processes and digitization of data today, the regulation is more relevant than ever.
-Check out the validated, 21 CFR Part 11 compliant eLeaP LMS today.
+Check out the validated 21 CFR Part 11 compliant eLeaP LMS today.